Franchise: Adventure Time

 - The Flip Side: A miniseries written by Paul Tobin and Colleen Coover, with art by Wook Jin Clark.
 The only spin-off miniseries to focus on Finn and Jake, in which they wind up in a "reverse adventure", where they have to do the opposite of what they signed up for.

-- Banana Guard Academy: A miniseries that focuses on Root Beer Guy's adventures in the Candy Kingdom's Banana Guard.
+- Banana Guard Academy: A miniseries in which Princess Bubblegum decides to open up the Banana Guard to all Candy Kingdom citizens, to the outrage of the bananas.
 Written by the TV show head writer Kent Osborne with art by Mad Rupert.

 - Marceline Gone Adrift: Another Meredith Gran miniseries starring Marceline and Bubblegum, which begins as a parody of the "Planet Hulk" arc from The Incredible Hulk, with Bubblegum shooting Marceline into outer space to end an uncharacteristic rampage, then regretting it and going on a quest to find her.

 - Fionna and Cake: Card Wars: A miniseries in which Cake attempts to break into the competitive Card Wars scene against the objections of geek misogynists.